kobi-hari-courses/modern-angular-exercises/ex07-ngrx-rxjs-interop/README.md

-# Exercise 07: NgRx - Interop with RxJs
+# Exercise 07: NgRx - Interop with RxJs - Tasks App

 ## Introduction
 In the following exercise we will build on the previous exercise ([ex 06](../ex06-ngrx-signals/README.md)) and add interoperability with rxjs.
 We will: